2. Project setup

 Setup graph modal

-4. The next step in the process outlines how to set up our local development environment using an example users .
-It's great for getting started quickly, but we've already got our Airlock API to work on, so we won't do all the steps in this process!
+4. This next page outlines how to set up our local development environment using an example .
+It's great for getting started quickly, but we've already got our starter code, so we won't need to do all the steps in this process!

 studio.apollographql.com